Why you should create your website with Academic and Hugo

-In this guide, I will discuss why you should also use Hugo and Github for your personal or academic website and cover how to install and use Hugo.
-This will enable you to configure a static site, create content (such as blog posts or academic publications), and publish your site for free with Github.
+In this guide, I will discuss why you should also use Hugo, Github, and Netlify for your personal or academic website and cover how to install and use Hugo.
+This will enable you to configure a static site, create content (such as blog posts or academic publications), save your content to GitHub, and publish your site for free with Netlify.

 Whichever tools you decide to use to build your website, you can further personalize your website with your own domain name.
 I can highly recommend Namecheap for registering your domain, as it provides great value for money whilst providing fast support.
 To find a good and available domain, try a mix of your first and last names or initials, with either a